 Clarinet Day

-November 16th is Clarinet Day and it’s a holiday that pays homage to an instrument that was invented during the 18h century.
-Clarinets are woodwind instruments that have a single reed-mouthpiece and feature a cylindrical tube that has a flared end and is played by pressing keys that stop on holes while the instrument is being played.
+November 16th is Clarinet Day, a holiday that pays homage to an instrument invented during the 18th century.
+Clarinets are woodwind instruments with a single-reed mouthpiece and feature a cylindrical tube with a flared end, played by pressing keys that stop holes while the instrument is being played.

-This instrument is normally associated with classical music, but it’s been increasingly used in rock and pop songs.
+This instrument is normally associated with classical music, but it has been increasingly used in rock and pop songs.
 It’s no wonder a whole holiday was created to celebrate it.
-And this day can be observed by anyone who plays and/or loves the sound of this instrument.
+This day can be observed by anyone who plays and/or loves the sound of this instrument.

-The clarinet is an instrument that has ties to the hornpipes in Ancient Egypt and Greece, as well as the Middle East.
-The modern version of this instrument descended from an instrument called the chalumeau.
-This instrument resembled a recorder but had a single-reed mouthpiece.
+The clarinet has ties to the hornpipes in Ancient Egypt and Greece, as well as the Middle East.
+The modern version of this instrument descended from an instrument called the chalumeau, which resembled a recorder but had a single-reed mouthpiece.

-During the 18th century, the chalumeau was modified and had one of its keys turned into a register key.
-Some people attribute this change to German instrument maker Johann Christoph Denner, but some historians feel that his son Jacob Denner was actually the inventor of the clarinet.
+During the 18th century, the chalumeau was modified, and one of its keys was turned into a register key.
+Some people attribute this change to German instrument maker Johann Christoph Denner, but some historians feel that his son, Jacob Denner, was actually the inventor of the clarinet.

-Unfortunately, we simply don’t know when Clarinet Day was invented.
-We do know that this holiday has been around for a few years now, but we’re unsure of when it was invented.
+Unfortunately, we simply don’t know when Clarinet Day was first observed.
+We do know that this holiday has been around for a few years now, but we’re unsure of its origins.
 We’re also unsure of exactly who invented this holiday.
 That too seems to have been lost to the history books.

 Let’s Enjoy Some Fun Clarinet Facts